LeaoSomogyi/corona-virus/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+Using the [The Virus Tracker API](https://thevirustracker.com/api) to generate charts and information.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.